 Does Drinking Semen Improve Fertility Issues?

-Because the oldest Kardashian didn’t name the specific physician who advised this – and let’s be honest, when do the Kardashians not name drop? – Dr. Ayim thinks this could have been a publicity stunt in order to stir some online chatter.
-When asked why a doctor would ever advise this, Dr. Ayim responds: “I think this just has to do with entertainment purposes.
+Because the oldest Kardashian didn’t name the specific physician who advised this – and let’s be honest, when do the Kardashians not name drop? – Dr. Ayam thinks this could have been a publicity stunt in order to stir some online chatter.
+When asked why a doctor would ever advise this, Dr. Ayam responded: “I think this just has to do with entertainment purposes.
 Entertainment is very grandiose in how they do things.
 I would like to believe that it wasn’t a physician that told her to drink semen to increase her fertility.”

 Bottom line: “It sounds very cute and laughable on TV, but in real life, there are people that actually look at what these celebrities are doing and think they should do it too.
-No one should ever get medical advice from a TV show,” Dr. Ayim advises.
+No one should ever get medical advice from a TV show,” advises Dr. Ayam.